How to Open a Canadian Bank Account From USA without Leaving Home

 Revolut accounts have multi-currency functionality for 25+ fiat currencies including both USD and CAD, a linked debit card for spending and withdrawals, and extra perks like budgeting and saving tools.
 Revolut customers can provide a proof of address from the US or any of the other regions they operate in.
 It’s worth noting, though, that Revolut can’t be opened using a Canadian proof of address – so this is one to set up before you travel.

-Standard Revolut plans come with no monthly fees and an array of features including some fee free currency exchange.
-Or you can upgrade to a different account tier, where you’ll pay a monthly fee to get higher levels of fee free transactions and extra benefits.
+Standard Revolut plans come with no monthly fees and an array of features including some no-fee currency exchange.
+Or you can upgrade to a different account tier, where you’ll pay a monthly fee to get higher levels of no-fee transactions and extra benefits.

 Account types: Personal and business accounts available.
-Standard plans are free for both personal and business customers.
+Standard plans don’t have monthly fees for both personal and business customers.
 Or you can upgrade to a paid plan for up to $16.99/month as a personal customer.

 Eligibility: Available to customers with addresses in regions including the UK, EEA, Australia, Singapore, Switzerland, Japan, and the US.